-- Consolidated Statement of financial position as at 30 June 2023 - Consolidated Statement of profit or loss and other comprehensive income, Consolidated Statement of changes in equity, and Consolidated Statement of cash flows for the year then ended - Notes including a summary of significant accounting policies - Directors' Declaration.
+- Consolidated statement of financial position as at 30 June 2024: - Consolidated statement of profit or loss and other comprehensive income, Consolidated statement of changes in equity, and Consolidated statement of cash flows for the year then ended: - Consolidated entity disclosure statement and accompanying basis of preparation as at 30 June 2024; - · Notes, including material accounting policies; and - · Directors' Declaration.

-The Stapled Group consists of the Hotel Property Investments Trust and the entities it controlled at the year-end or from time to time during the financial year and Hotel Property Investments Limited and the entities it controlled at the year-end or from time to time during financial year.
+The Stapled Group consists of Hotel Property Investments Trust and the entities it controlled at the yearend or from time to time during the financial year and Hotel Property Investments Limited and the entities it controlled at the year-end or from time to time during the financial year.